Thursday, December 11, 2008

 The fox said, “Can you chew your hands and feet out like me?
 I don’t think so.
 That’s why I didn’t tell you.”

-The tiger got really angry on this, and said, “You can do that being a fox and you think I, a tiger, can’t?”
+The tiger became angry now.
+He said, “You can do that being a fox and you think I, a tiger, can’t?”

 The fox said again, “You gave up such a grand marriage for few jokes!
-Now, how can I know that you’re able to chew your hands and feet out?”
+How could I know you’re able to chew your hands and feet out?”

-The tiger angrily told him, “Now see if I can!”
-He chewed out his limbs.
-And after three days he died of gangrene.
+He chewed his limbs out.
+And after three days, he died of gangrene.

 Sunday, October 5, 2008